Keeping Children Safe

 We also have a Pastoral Team:-

-Maryam Khan (Parent Support Worker) to help our parents with all things Claremont.
+Maryam Khan (Parent Support Worker) to help our families with any worries about school or about things outside of school.

 Louise Evans – ELSA (Emotional Literacy Support Assistant.) https://www.elsa-support.co.uk/